-WI R is the weighting factor for average regional loads.
+WL,R is the weighting factor for average regional loads.

-The current value of $W{L,R}$ is 70%.
-This weighting factor value has been derived based on historic analysis of actual regional loads and chosen to best fit average regional loads with the exponential moving average approach.
+The current value of WL,R is 70%.
+This weighting factor value is derived based on historic analysis of actual regional loads and chosen to best fit average regional loads with the exponential moving average approach.
 The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants.